Encomienda: Encomenderos

 The first grantees of the encomienda system, called encomenderos, were usually conquerors who received these grants of labour by virtue of participation in a successful conquest.
 Later, some receiving encomiendas in New Spain (Mexico) were not conquerors themselves but were sufficiently well connected that they received grants.

 In his study of the encomenderos of early colonial Mexico, Robert Himmerich y Valencia divides conquerors into those who were part of Hernán Cortés' original expedition, calling them "first conquerors", and those who were members of the later Narváez expedition, calling them "conquerors".
 The latter were incorporated into Cortes' contingent.
 Himmerich designated as pobladores antiguos (old settlers) a group of undetermined number of encomenderos in New Spain, men who had resided in the Caribbean region prior to the Spanish conquest of the Aztec Empire.

 In the New World, the Crown granted conquistadores as encomendero, which is the right to extract labour and tribute from natives who were under Spanish rule.
-Columbus established the encomienda system after his arrival and settlement on the island of Hispaniola requiring the natives to pay tributes or face brutal punishments.
-Tributes were required to be paid in gold.
-However, during this time gold was scarce.
+The encomienda system was established on the island of Hispaniola by Nicolás de Ovando, the third governor of the Spanish colony, in 1502.

 Some women and some indigenous elites were also encomenderos.
 Maria Jaramillo, the daughter of Marina and conqueror Juan Jaramillo, received income from her deceased father's encomiendas.
 Two of Moctezuma's daughters, Isabel Moctezuma and her younger sister, Leonor Moctezuma, were granted extensive encomiendas in perpetuity by Hernán Cortés.
 Leonor Moctezuma married in succession two Spaniards, and left the encomiendas to her daughter by her second husband.
 Vassal Inca rulers appointed after the conquest also sought and were granted encomiendas.

 The encomienda was essential to the Spanish crown's sustaining its control over North, Central and South America in the first decades after the colonization.
-It was the first major organizational law instituted on the continent, which was affected by war, widespread disease epidemics caused by Eurasian diseases, and resulting turmoil.
+It was the first major organizational law instituted on the continent, which was affected by war, widespread epidemics caused by Eurasian diseases, and resulting turmoil.
 Initially, the encomienda system was devised to meet the needs of the early agricultural economies in the Caribbean.
 Later it was adopted to the mining economy of Peru and Upper Peru.
-The encomienda lasted from the beginning of the sixteenth century to the seventeenth century.
+The encomienda in Peru lasted from the 1530s to the eighteenth century.

 Philip II enacted a law on 11 June 1594 to establish the encomienda in the Philippines, where he made grants to the local nobles (principalía).
 They used the encomienda to gain ownership of large expanses of land, many of which (such as Makati) continue to be owned by affluent families.